mendix/docs/content/partners/siemens/mindsphere-module-details.md

 #### 2.2.1 RegisterSingleSignOn

 This microflow must be added as the *After startup* microflow or added as a sub-microflow to an existing after startup microflow.
-You can do this on the *Runtime* tab of the *Project > Settings* dialog, accessed through the *Project Explorer* dock.
+You can do this on the *Runtime* tab of the *Project > Settings* dialog, accessed through the *App Explorer* dock.

 ![Project settings dialog](attachments/mindsphere-module-details/image4.png)